genderkit/genderkit/_resources/immigration.md

 ---
 layout: misc
 title: Immigration and asylum
-description: Helpful information, publications,pu and organisations for trans, non-binary, and gender non-conforming people moving to, studying in, or visiting the UK
+description: Helpful information, publications, and organisations for trans, non-binary, and gender non-conforming people moving to, studying in, or visiting the UK
 ---

+### General information

+You can find general information about moving to the UK on [the UK Government Visas and Immigration page](https://www.gov.uk/browse/visas-immigration).

+If you are intending to claim *asylum* in the UK, you can find information about asylum from [Transgender Europe](https://tgeu.org/issues/asylum/), [Stonewall UK](https://www.stonewall.org.uk/help-advice/asylum), [UK Lesbian & Gay Immigration Group (UKLGIG)](https://uklgig.org.uk) (who also support trans and intersex people), and [the UK government](https://www.gov.uk/claim-asylum).
+Transgender Europe also have a [guide to your rights](https://tgeu.org/wp-content/uploads/2015/07/TGEUs-Know-your-Rights-Guide-for-Trans-People-in-the-EU.pdf) that covers asylum.

 ### Accessing gender services in the UK